qlik-oss/picasso.js/docs/src/input/brushing.md

 `trigger` controls how the component reacts to various user actions like 'tapping on a shape':

-* `on`: type of interaction to react to
+- `on`: type of interaction to react to
-* `action`: type of action to respond with.  _Optional_
+- `action`: type of action to respond with. _Optional_
-* `contexts`: name of the brushing contexts to affect
+- `contexts`: name of the brushing contexts to affect
-* `data`: the mapped data properties to add to the brush. _Optional_
+- `data`: the mapped data properties to add to the brush. _Optional_
-* `propagation`: control the event propagation when multiple shapes are tapped.
+- `propagation`: control the event propagation when multiple shapes are tapped.
 Disabled by default. _Optional_
-* `globalPropagation`: control the event propagation between components.
+- `globalPropagation`: control the event propagation between components.
 Disabled by default. _Optional_
-* `touchRadius`: extend contact area for touch events.
+- `touchRadius`: extend contact area for touch events.
+Disabled by default. _Optional_
+- `mouseRadius`: extend contact area for regular mouse events.
 Disabled by default. _Optional_

 ```js
 trigger: [{